Jack D. Fischer

 Jack David Fischer (born January 23, 1974) is an American engineer, test pilot and a former NASA astronaut.
 Fischer was selected in June 2009 as a member of the NASA Astronaut Group 20 and qualified as an astronaut in 2011.
 He made his first spaceflight in April 2017, as a flight engineer for Expedition 51/52 on the International Space Station.

 Personal

 Fischer was born January 23, 1974, in Louisville, Colorado.
-He is married to the former Elizabeth Simonson from Boulder, Colorado.
+He is married to Elizabeth Simonson from Boulder, Colorado.
 They have two daughters.
 Fischer's father, Gary Fischer, is deceased, and his mother, JoBelle Fischer, still lives near Louisville, Colorado.

 Education

 In 1992, he graduated from Centaurus High School, in Lafayette, Colorado.
 He received his Bachelor of Science degree in Astronautical Engineering at the U.S. Air Force Academy in 1996.
 He completed a Master of Science degree in Aeronautics and Astronautics at the Massachusetts Institute of Technology in 1998.